vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 flowers are so offered.
 Tulasi-virūha-on K. śu.
 12; on 9th performer prepares golden

-image of Hari and Tulasi and worships for three days and then marries them; he secures the punya of kanyādāna; NS 204, VR 347-352, SmK 366.
+image of Hari and Tulasi and worships for three days and then marries them; he secures the puṇya of kanyādāna; NS 204, VR 347-352, SmK 366.
 In the courtyard of every Hindu house, there is a l'Indūrana (a raised structure of bricks or stone on which Tulasi plant grows and women worship tulasi every evening with water, lamp, &c.
 Vṛndā, wife of Jālandhara, became Tulasī.
 Padma VI. ( chap.
 3–19 ) contains a lengthy story of about 1050 verses) about

 Jalandhara and Vṛndā.
 Tuṣtiprāptivrata-on 3rd tithi of Śr.
 Kr. (by pūrṇimānta reckon.